idreyn/dotfiles/README.md

 Dotfiles
 ========

+This is a direct fork of [Anish Athalye's dotfiles](https://github.com/anishathalye/dotfiles) because I just like them so much.

 After cloning this repo, run `install.py` to automatically set up the development environment.
 Note that the install script is idempotent - running it multiple times has no effect.